mayyamal/SAT-LL/README.md

 The original design is located in `benchmarks/aes/1_rtl_orig/aes_sbox.v`.

 ## Disclaimer
-While performing the (un-)locking with both tools (original SAT and RANE), some manual changes had to be performed on the files in different formats in order for the attacks to succeed.
+While performing the (un-)locking with both tools (original SAT and RANE), some manual changes have to be performed on the files in different formats in order for the attacks to succeed.
 The scripts contain additional comments.

 ## Synthesys
 Before the modules can be locked, they have to be synthesized first.
 The SAT-attack tool excepts netlists in `bench` format.
-RANE tool can work with neltislt `bench` as well as in `verilog` format, however, this flow cover only the `bench` format, since that is the only output from the SAT-based tool.
+RANE tool can work with neltislts  in `bench` as well as in `verilog` format, however, this flow covers only the `bench` format, since that is the only output from the SAT-based tool.

 ### Yosys
 The synthesys with Yosys is done using the `yosys.tcl`